-Landed’s mission to help essential professionals build financial security goes beyond down payment assistance.
+Landed’s mission to help essential professionals, starting with educators, build financial security goes beyond providing down payment funds.
 We’re working closely with local organizations to gain a broader understanding of the housing landscape and how it impacts the entire community – including firefighters, social workers, nurses, and our teachers.

 Over the past few months, we’ve had the opportunity to host free financial wellness events in Oakland, Santa Clara, and San Francisco, and we’re now preparing for events in Marin, Milpitas, and Denver in partnership with school districts and universities.
 At each pop-up event, a group of organizations has joined us to offer guidance and resources to attendees, including local nonprofits (like SparkPoint), teacher housing advocates (like Support Teacher Housing), affordable housing leaders (like Pam Dorr of Soup), lenders, realtors, and neighborhood housing services.
 Over the coming months, we plan to interview a number of these like-minded organizations to find out what they’ve learned and where they’re headed.